 Giving up alcohol is a bit like giving up smoking – when you give up smoking you crave food, a lot of food!
 With Alcohol, you generally crave sugar, and with this comes additional weight, and more cravings.
 So in my eyes, I think I’d rather keep enjoying the good stuff, but just lower the alcohol content, and there are a lot of amazing low alcohol wines on the market at the moment!

 What is classed as low alcohol?

 The average bottle of wine now-er days is between 12-14% ABV, so if you want the lovely rich flavours of wine but a lower alcohol content, you’ll love the low alcohol wine we have listed below.
 These low alcohol wines are all 11.5% ABV or below making them the perfect fit for your not so dry Jan!
 When you go to take a sip of these wines, don’t just chuck them back like you may have done trying to enjoy the office party in December, try and be mindful, indulge but enjoy at the same time!
-The no alcohol revolution is set to be the biggest drinks trend this year, so you might as well jump on the bandwagon now, and try some!
+The low alcohol revolution is set to be the biggest drinks trend this year, so you might as well jump on the bandwagon now, and try some!

 What is the best alcohol free wine?

 The Badenhorst Ramnasgras fruit, red and white, is whole bunch-handled so no crushing or destemming takes place.
 The whites are transferred directly to old casks or into concrete tanks for fermentation and ageing.
 The red grapes are fermented in concrete tanks and open wooden kuipe.
 The post-fermentation maceration is lengthy – up to 4 months -where after the wines are put in a cask or 4000L foudres.
 No additions are done to the grapes other than sulfur before and after fermentation.
 At a mere 11%, this is your perfect partner for a low alcohol wine with serious quality!